Berta de Menezes Bragança

-Maria Berta de Menezes Bragança (Note: alternatively spelled as Berta de Menezes Braganza and Bertha Menezes Braganza) (17 December 1911 – 1993) was an Indian freedom fighter, teacher, writer and journalist.
+Maria Berta de Menezes Bragança (Note: alternatively spelled as Berta de Menezes Braganza and Bertha Menezes Braganza) (17 December 1911 – 13 July 1993) was an Indian independence activist, teacher, writer and journalist.
+She was a peace worker, teacher, youth activist and has been credited for being the person behind the Free Goa bulletin.

 Early and personal life

 Maria Berta de Menezes Bragança was born on 17 December 1911 in Cuelim village in Mormugao taluka.
-She and her sister Beatris were daughters of Luís de Menezes Bragança and Ana, the sister of T. B. Cunha.
+She was educated at home by her parents.
+She and her sister Beatris were daughters of Luís de Menezes Bragança and Ana, the sister of Tristão de Bragança Cunha.
 The family lived at the Menezes Braganza House.

 Berta was also a teacher.
 She married António Furtado, a lawyer, in 1947.
 He died in 1988.
 The family lived at the Menezes Braganza House.

+Her sister, Dr Beatriz de Menezes Bragança, born on 6 November 1916 who died on 24 May 1983, had done her M.Sc. and Ph.D. and took an active part in the anti-Portuguese campaigns, meetings and demonstrations in Bombay, in the run-up to the end of Portuguese rule in Goa.
+Beatriz was a youth leader who led a procession to the Portuguese Consulate in Bombay in 1946, to protest against the arrest of Tristão de Bragança Cunha.